 T.A. resides in Scottsdale with his wife, Julie, and their two boys, Kellen and Jasen.

-Vice President & Southwest Regional Sales Manager for the National Commercial Services Div.
+Vice President & Senior National Account Manager, National Commercial Services Division

 First American Title Insurance Company